buzzqw/TUS/OBSS/OBSSv2-eng.md

 **Rarity:** Uncommon; **Cost:** 1000 gp; **Rarity:** Rare

 Light, Medium or heavy **armor**, but not leather +1000 gp over the base price of the armor.
 Mithral is a light and flexible metal.
 A mithral chain shirt or breastplate can be worn under normal clothes.
-Reduces weight category by 1 for determining penalties to Basic and Magic skill checks.
+Reduces weight category by 1 for determining penalties to Basic and Magic Checks.

 ### Ammunition of Slaying